Effective 15 December 2023

 We’ll use reasonable security safeguards, like file encryption, to protect your personal information.

-What we do if there is a privacy breach
+What we do if a privacy breach occurs

-If we believe that there has been a privacy breach, we’ll identify the issue and take steps to minimise any harm.
+If we believe that a privacy breach has occurred, we’ll identify the issue and take steps to minimise any harm.

 If we believe the breach has caused, or is likely to cause serious harm, we’ll contact the Office of the Privacy Commissioner.
-If appropriate, we’ll also contact customers who may be affected by the breach.
+We may also contact customers who may be affected by the breach.

-If you believe there has been a privacy breach, contact us as soon as possible.
+If you believe a privacy breach has occurred, please contact us as soon as possible.

 How long we keep your information for